nicholas-johnson/nicholasjohnson.com/src/pages/mongo-course/find-with-expressions.md

 ---
-title: "Finding with comparison queries"
+title: Finding with comparison queries
-description: "We learn how to make simple Mongo queries using pattern matching"
+description: We learn how to make simple Mongo queries using pattern matching
-section: "mongo"
+section: mongo
-exercise: "find-with-expressions"
+exercise: find-with-expressions
 layout: ../../layouts/Course.astro
+course: mongoCourse
 ---

-%article

 # Finding with Expressions and comparison queries